-Not only does this cucumber lemon water taste crisp and refreshing, but it's also packed with powerful health benefits like delivering antioxidants, lowering blood pressure and balancing blood sugar.
+Not only does this cucumber lemon water taste crisp and refreshing, but it's also packed with powerful health benefits.
+(Like providing antioxidants, lowering blood pressure, and balancing blood sugar.)

 Lemon cucumber water is a fun way to mix up your water routine and is the most refreshing drink, especially on a hot summer day.
 You get all the benefits of drinking water and staying hydrated (healthy skin!), plus a crisp and refreshing taste.

 Adding this cucumber water recipe to your daily routine is a great way to incorporate more glasses of water.
 It will make you look forward to staying hydrated!

 Why You'll Love This Cucumber Lemon Mint Water

 Simple Recipe: The best part about this recipe is how quick and easy it is to put together.
 We love infused water recipes because it's such an easy way to dress up regular water and increase water intake.
 Make it before bed and refill your water bottle all day.

 Natural Ingredients: What do you get when you use natural ingredients?
 Natural flavor.
 The fresh flavors from the sliced fruit and veggies and the fresh mint taste so delicious.

 Healthy Drink: Read on for all of the health benefits this refreshing drink provides!

 - This recipe is a great substitute for sugary drinks or sodas because it can help balance blood sugar, reduce high blood pressure, keep you hydrated, and aid in weight loss.